 When the lightning storm finally died down, we went outside to survey the damage.
 We walked up and down the block with our flashlights.
 Most of the neighbors were doing the same thing.
 And we got our first glimpse of the other side of the street.

 The smell of gas was in the air.
 One of the main gas lines had been severed, and the entire town was without gas.
-For that matter, it was without electricity, phone service, and running water.
+For that matter, it was without electricity, phone service (despite the call Heather had received), and running water.
 Heather and I planned to go back to my apartment for the rest of the night, since there was nothing more we could do until morning, and it wasn't particularly safe to stay.
 But we couldn't leave until the city crew had removed the tree from the road.

 While we waited, Heather's neighbors across the street gave us a tour through their back yard.
 They had had about a half dozen trees in their yard, but every single one had been uprooted.